 Calculate Percent Alcohol in Beer

-Calculating the percent alcohol in a homebrew beer is pretty easy and it requires two important measurements.
+It is easy to calculate percent alcohol in beer and it only requires two important measurements.
 A beers alcohol level is measured in Alcohol by Volume (ABV), it is the calculated amount of the total volume of liquid that is alcohol.
 The density of a liquid is often measured in unit of specific gravity, where water has an approximate density of 1.00 g/mL or a specific gravity of 1.000 at 60F.
 The specific gravity of a liquid is a comparison of its density vs the density of water.

 During the fermenting process, yeast is added and the yeast eat the sugars in the wort(sugar water) producing alcohol and CO2.
 After fermentation, since alcohol is less dense then wort (sugar water) there will be a change in the specific gravity of the liquid.
 ABV is calculated by taking a specific gravity reading of the wort, beer before fermentation, and beer after the fermentation.
 The two measurements are referred to as the Original Gravity(wort) and Final Gravity(beer post fermentation).